linkedin/rest.li/pdl_schema.md

 @java.coercerClass = "com.example.time.DateTimeCoercer"
 typeref DateTime = string
 ```
-The coercer is responsible for converting the pegasus “referenced” type, in this
+The coercer is responsible for converting the Pegasus “referenced” type, in this
 case "string" to the Joda `DateTime` class.

 See [Java Binding]